ArcaneMage/javalaboratories-java-extensions/README.md

 ```
 ### CryptographyFactory
 Use the `CryptographyFactory` class to gain access to both symmetric and asymmetric cryptography objects.
 It provides
-a simple abstraction over the `Java Cryptography Extension (JCE)`.
-Also, an abstraction of the `KeyStore` class has been
+a simple abstraction over the `Java Cryptography Archetecture (JCA)`.
+It provides not just decryption and encryption
-introduced to simplify `PublicKey` and `SecretKey` usage with the cryptography objects.
-Here are a couple of decryption
-examples that use symmetric keys.
-Note: assume that the encrypted data in the examples was encrypted with the same
-key:
+functionality but also includes signing and verification.
+In the case of RSA encryption that is not capable of
+encrypting large data, a hybrid approach is introduced to enable RSA encryption/decryption of large amounts of data.
+Explore the package but here's an example of usage of the library:
 ```
-        // Decrypt with a SecretKey sourced from a KeyStore.
-Note: the encrypted data must've been encrypted with the
-        // same key.
+       // Symmetric cryptography
-        secretKeyStore = SecretKeyStore.builder()
-                .keyStoreStream(new FileInputStream(KEYSTORE_JCEJKS_FILE)
-                .storePassword("changeit")
-                .build();

-        SymmetricCryptography cryptography = CryptographyFactory.getSunSymmetricCryptography();
+       AesCryptography cryptography = CryptographyFactory.getSymmetricCryptography();
-        SecretKey key = secretKeyStore.getKey(SECRET_KEY_ALIAS,SECRET_KEY_PASSWORD);

-        byte[] result = cryptography.decrypt(key, encryptedData);
+       ByteCryptographyResult<SymmetricSecretKey> result = cryptography.encrypt(SymmetricSecretKey.from(PASSWORD), TEXT);

-        System.out.println(new String(result));

-        ...
-        ...

-        // ...Or decrypt with a String key.
-Note: the encrypted data must've been encrypted with the same key.
+       String encrypted = result.getBytesAsBase64();

+       ByteCryptographyResult<SymmetricSecretKey> stringResult = cryptography.decrypt(SymmetricSecretKey.from(PASSWORD),encrypted);
+       assertEquals(TEXT, stringResult.getString().orElseThrow());

+       // Asymmetric cryptography
-        SymmetricCryptography cryptography = CryptographyFactory.getSunSymmetricCryptography();
+       RsaHybridCryptography cryptography = CryptographyFactory.getAsymmetricHybridCryptography();

-        byte[] result = cryptography.decrypt("012345", encryptedData);
+       ByteCryptographyResult<PublicKey> result = cryptography.encrypt(publicKey,TEXT);

+       ByteCryptographyResult<PrivateKey> stringResult = cryptography.decrypt(privateKey, result.getBytesAsBase64());

+       assertNotNull(result.getKey());
+       assertEquals(TEXT, stringResult.getString().orElseThrow());

+       // Signing / Verfication
+       RsaMessageSigner signer = CryptographyFactory.getMessageSigner(prvateKey);
+       Message message = signer.encrypt(publicKey,TEXT);

+       // Note that verification does not require a public key, this is "transmitted" in the ciphertext
+       // and decoded at the recipient's end and used to verify the message.
+       RsaMessageVerifier verifier = CryptographyFactory.getMessageVerifier();
-        String data = new String(result);
+       String s = verifier.decryptAsString(privateKey,message.getSignedAsBase64());

-        System.out.println(new String(result));
+       assertEquals(TEXT, s);
 ```
-Review the factory and other related classes for more information in the cryptography package.
+The `PublicKey` and `PrivateKey` require the use of the `KeyFactory` or `openssl`.
+Review the factory and other related
+classes for more information in the cryptography package.
 ### Either
 `Either` class is a container, similar to the `Maybe` and `Optional` classes, that represents one of two possible values
 (a disjoint union).
 Application and/or sub-routines often have one of two possible outcomes, a successful completion or